nerc-project/nerc-docs/docs/get-started/allocation/adding-a-new-allocation.md

 # Adding a new Resource Allocation to the project

-If one resource allocation is not sufficient for a project, PI or project managers can request for another allocation(s) by clicking on the "Request Resource Allocation" button on the Allocations section of the project details.
+If one resource allocation is not sufficient for a project, PI or project managers may request additional allocations by clicking on the "Request Resource Allocation" button on the Allocations section of the project details.
 This will show the page where all existing users for the project will be listed on the bottom of the request form.
 PIs can select desired user(s) to request the resource allocations to be